msawastian/good-weather-react/README.md

 It holds state in a single root component, with necessary data passed to child components as props.

 All weather data is fetched from various API by the server, then forwarded to the client-side website.
-Server uses Express to serve static files and respond to fetch requests from the client app.
+Server uses Express to serve static files and to respond to fetch requests from the client app.

 Current functionality includes:
 <ul>